Emissions from Electric Vehicles

 Electricity Sources and Fuel-Cycle Emissions

-All-electric vehicles and PHEVs running only on electricity have zero tailpipe emissions, but emissions may be produced by the source of electrical power, such as a power plant.
-In geographic areas that use relatively low-polluting energy sources for electricity generation, all-electric vehicles and PHEVs typically have lower emissions well-to-wheel than similar conventional vehicles running on gasoline or diesel.
-In regions that depend heavily on coal for electricity generation, EVs may not demonstrate a strong well-to-wheel emissions benefit.
+All-electric vehicles and PHEVs running only on electricity have zero tailpipe emissions, but electricity production, such as power plants, may generate emissions.
+In geographic areas that use relatively low-polluting energy sources for electricity generation, all-electric vehicles and PHEVs typically have an especially large life cycle emissions advantage over similar conventional vehicles running on gasoline or diesel.
+In areas with higher-emissions electricity, all-electric vehicles and PHEVs may not demonstrate as strong a life cycle emissions benefit.

 Vehicle emissions can be divided into two general categories: air pollutants, which contribute to smog, haze, and health problems; and greenhouse gases (GHGs), such as carbon dioxide and methane.
-Both categories of emissions can be evaluated on a direct basis and a well-to-wheel basis.
+Both categories of emissions can be evaluated on a tailpipe basis, a well-to-wheel basis, and a cradle-to-grave basis.

 Conventional vehicles with an internal combustion engine (ICE) produce direct emissions through the tailpipe, as well as through evaporation from the vehicle's fuel system and during the fueling process.
 Conversely, all-electric vehicles produce zero direct emissions.
-PHEVs produce zero tailpipe emissions when they are in all-electric mode, but they can produce evaporative emissions.
-When using the ICE, PHEVs also produce tailpipe emissions.
+PHEVs produce zero direct emissions when they are in all-electric mode, but they can produce evaporative emissions.
+When using the ICE, PHEVs produce tailpipe emissions.
 However, their direct emissions are typically lower than those of comparable conventional vehicles.

 Well-to-wheel emissions include all emissions related to fuel production, processing, distribution, and use.
 In the case of gasoline, emissions are produced while extracting petroleum from the earth, refining it, distributing the fuel to stations, and burning it in vehicles.
 In the case of electricity, most electric power plants produce emissions, and there are additional emissions associated with the extraction, processing, and distribution of the primary energy sources they use for electricity production.